ameba23/lowtechnetwork/docs/alternative_energy.md

 a good idea to try asking at shops and companies who sell or service electric wheelchairs for old batteries.

-Security and fire alarms also often have batteries as backup power, these can often be found in abandoned buildings or try asking manufacturers for old ones.
-They will power LED lighting for a useful amount of time and are small enough to carry in a rucksack to charge elsewhere, so perfect for when you have several people sharing one solar panel.
+Security and fire alarms also often have good quality sealed batteries as backup power, these can often be found in abandoned buildings or try asking manufacturers for old ones.
+The smaller ones will power LED lighting for a useful amount of time and are small enough to carry in a rucksack to charge elsewhere, so perfect for when you have several people sharing one solar panel.